 An understanding of the oxidation of proteins by free radicals is of great importance because of its implication in a number of human disorders such as Alzheimer's disease, atherosclerosis, and diabetes, as well as aging.
 We have been using ab initio molecular orbital calculations to address the problem.
-Initial targets have included the cleavage of the peptide backbone following radical formation, and migration of the radical site within the peptide. (with G.P.F.
-Wood, M.L.
-Coote, R. Jacob, C.J.
-Easton, and M. Davies [Heart Research Inst., Sydney], R.A.J.
-O'Hair [U. Melbourne], A. Rauk [U. Calgary, Canada])
+Initial targets have included the cleavage of the peptide backbone following radical formation, and migration of the radical site within the peptide.
+(With C J Easton, M L Coote, and G P F Wood, D Moran [U Sydney], R Jacob [RMIT], M Davies [Heart Research Institute, Sydney], R A J O'Hair [U Melbourne], A Rauk [U Calgary, Canada])